jlouie10/GifTastic/README.md

 * Clicking a gif will toggle its still/animated versions
 * New button created when a topic is searched
 * New search layout
+* Transition effect when loading gifs for the first time

 # Instructions